Don’t Make It Splitsville – How To Find The Best Splitboard Poles

 Photo by: Local Freshies®

-To help you find the find the right pair of splitboard poles, here’s some of the most popular ones on the market.
+To help you find the find the right pair of splitboard poles, here’s some of the most popular ones on the market and the ones we use:

 BCA Scepter 4s